 - process about 40 environmental stimuli per second

 - operates less than 5% of the day

 We are only controlling our neurobiology and cognitive behavior 5% of the time with our wishes and desires.
 95% of the day conscious mind is thinking.
-While conscious mind is thinking, we play automatic subconscious program, but we cannot see our subconscious programming and behavior because while we are thinking we are not paying attention.
+While the conscious mind is thinking, we play an automatic subconscious programs, but we cannot see our subconscious programming and behavior because while we are thinking we are not paying attention.

 - is habitual mind (learns by repetition)

 - is emotional mind (once we get emotionally attached to our thoughts, vibration causes us to take action which produces results)